Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/pictureframe/setshapetype/_index.md

 ---
 title: setShapeType
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/pictureframe/setshapetype/
+url: /php-java/aspose.slides/pictureframe/setshapetype/
 ---

-## setShapeType(int value)  function
+## setShapeType(int value)  method

  Returns or sets the AutoShape type for a PictureFrame.
  There are allowable all items of the set  ShapeType,